artillepsy/Drunk-Run/README.md

 ### Summary

-This is a commercial product which avaliable on [Play Market](https://play.google.com/store/apps/details?id=com.Snackers.DrunkRun)
+This is a commercial product which available on [Play Market](https://play.google.com/store/apps/details?id=com.Snackers.DrunkRun)